 Hyperacusis can be caused by several things:

 There are treatments available.
 The most common one is to use retraining therapy using broadband noise (“Pink Noise”).
 By listening to this noise for periods each day, sufferers can rebuild their tolerance to the sounds which are affecting them.

-This treatment can take months and in some cases, even a couple of years.
+This treatment can take months and sometimes even a couple of years.
 However, most patients who have tried this believe that it is worth the time.
-A complete recovery is not always made, but most people say they have a significant improvement in their suffering
+A complete recovery is not always made, but most people say they have a significant improvement in their suffering.

-Pink noise is similar to white noise, the difference being that Pink noise covers the noises that we hear commonly in the everyday world, whereas white noise covers the entire sound spectrum.
+Pink noise is like white noise, the difference being that Pink noise covers the noises that we hear commonly in the everyday world, whereas white noise covers the entire sound spectrum.

 When you have hyperacusis, you need to follow the correct procedure in order to retrain your hearing.
 This section is just a quick overview of what is required.
 The Hyperacusis Network can give you the complete details on Pink noise therapy.

 It has been reported that over 90% of Hyperacusis have seen improvements in their sound tolerances using this method.